stacklok/codegate/README.md

 **By [Stacklok](https://stacklok.com)**

-CodeGate is a **local gateway** that makes AI coding assistants safer.
+CodeGate is a **local gateway** that makes AI agents and coding assistants safer.
 It ensures AI-generated recommendations adhere to best practices while safeguarding your code's integrity and protecting your privacy.
 With CodeGate, you can confidently leverage AI in your development workflow without sacrificing